Print| Email

 Responding to an Official Letter

 Where the examiner determines that an application is not patentable, the examiner will inform the applicant of the application's defects and requisition an amendment or an argument as to why the application is not deficient.
 Upon receiving such a requisition, an applicant is typically given four months to respond.
+The term for responding to the examiner’s report can be extended by two months, maximum, if the applicant provides an extension request and fee, and the reasons for extension are deemed acceptable by the Commissioner of Patents.
+The fee for extension of time, as of 2024, is $277.
+Simply stating that more time is required to respond to the examiner’s report is insufficient, and the applicant will be required to provide an acceptable justification (e.g., a medical issue impacting either the applicant or patent agent).
+The applicant must then either return a response to the examiner within the original deadline (if extension is not granted), or within the extended deadline or the application will go abandoned.
 Once received, the examiner usually requires between five to nine months to consider your response and take further action.

 Typically, an examiner's objections focus on the wording of the claims.
 In some cases, the examiner may object to the claims as encompassing unpatentable subject matter, such as an abstract theorem or higher life form.
 In some cases, the examiner may object to the claims as lacking novelty or inventiveness over a prior disclosure - these are two requirements for patentable inventions.
 In yet other cases, the examiner may simply require that the applicant make a few minor changes to correct formal mistakes.